MassAtLeeds/osm-tutorial/osm-gb-plan/README.md

 ## Introduction

-Robin Lovelace, a GeoTALISMAN funded researcher at the University of Leeds experience with OSM data, in R, QGIS and PostGIS.
-In a recently submitted funding application, the need to evaluate the quality of sustainable transport datasets was evaluated.
+Robin Lovelace, a GeoTALISMAN funded researcher at the University of Leeds has experience with OSM data in R, QGIS and PostGIS.
+In a recently submitted Leverhulme funding application, the need to evaluate the quality of sustainable transport datasets was evaluated.
 This evaluation process could feed into wider research into the cost effectiveness of different pro-cycling interventions and provide accessible tools and datasets